ferreira-santos/ERP_PeakScore/README.md

 - Export ERP data as ASCII file in EEGLAB
   - Open the the data set for the condition/participant of interest in EEGLAB
   - Navigate the EEGLAB GUI menu >> File | Export | Data and ICA activity to text file
-  - Select the following options and export:
+  - Select the following options, define a filename, and export:
     - <img src="https://github.com/ferreira-santos/ERP_PeakScore/blob/master/docs/EEGLAB_export_options.png" width=75%>
-  - Make sure to note down of the sampling rate in Hz.
+  - Make sure to note down of the sampling rate of the data in Hz.
 - Verify the ASCII file (optional)
   - The first row of the ASCII file should contain electrode names.
   - The second row should contain numerical values corresponding to the voltages of the first EEG/ERP time point for each electrode.